 Founded by the Farmerville Jaycees in 1963, the Louisiana Watermelon Festival is held in Farmerville, Louisiana annually the last weekend in July.
-The Farmerville Jaycees is a group of young men and women who volunteer and strive to make a positive and economic impact in the community.
+This year, the Louisiana Watermelon Festival will be held on July 26th and 27th, 2019.
 The Watermelon Festival is celebrated each year as a way of promoting the watermelon industry and showing pride in their harvest.

 The Louisiana Watermelon Pageant is one of the most prestigious in the state.
 The Teen and Miss contestants have an opportunity to continue on to compete in the Miss Louisiana Pageant.
 Our local businesses help by sponsoring the pageant in many ways, including monetary donation for the Teen & Miss winners to use toward their education.